dannyboyjr/discord-clone/$project_outline/Routes.md

 ### Create a Server

-Creates and returns a new server.
+Creates and returns a new server with a starting channel.

 * Request
   * Method: "POST"